calcudexter/object-detection/README.md

 ### Model Architecture
 ![Regressor Architecture](regressor.png "Regressor")  <br/><br/>
-As seen above it has two output branches, one predicts the coordinates of bounding boxes and other is used to predict the labels.
-Knowing the labels helps the regressor to improve its results.
-As unsupervised regression is slower the cause being a naive loss function.
+The two output branches, one for classification and other for bounding box regression, improve the overall efficiency of the task cause being the use of a better loss function.

 Tutorial : [PyImageSearch](https://www.pyimagesearch.com/2020/10/12/multi-class-object-detection-and-bounding-box-regression-with-keras-tensorflow-and-deep-learning/)